meherniger24/Implementation-in-C-of-Lee94-Skeletonization-method/README.md

 # Full Implementation of Lee94 skeletonization in C++
-This repository contains the source code for a full Implementation of Lee-94 sequential thinning in C++ using the Lee et. al 1994 medial axis thinning algorithm.
+This repository provides a complete implementation of the Lee et al. (1994) 3D sequential thinning / medial axis skeletonization algorithm written entirely in C++.
-This skeletonization algorithm is the one used in FIJI, skimage.
-I rewrote the algorithm using C++
+The method is widely used in FIJI/ImageJ, scikit-image, and other biomedical image processing tools for extracting centerlines, medial surfaces, and 3D skeletons from volumetric data.

+This implementation reproduces the full logic of the original paper—including topology-preserving deletion rules, Euler look-up tables, endpoint checks, and 26-connectivity analysis—while offering a clear and modular C++ structure.